 The two-part guide contains many research-based recommendations for canning safer and better-quality food at home.
 The first section explains the scientific principles on which canning techniques are based, discusses canning equipment, and describes the proper use of jars and lids.
 It describes basic canning ingredients and procedures and how to use them to achieve safe, high-quality canned products.
 The second section is a series of canning guides for specific foods, including recipes.

 The free, 196-page publication can be downloaded from the National Center for Home Food Preservation website.
 The publication is also available in a spiral, bound book format from Purdue University’s Education Store.
-Single copies are available for $18 per copy, and bulk discounted prices are available.

 This project was partially funded through a grant from NIFA’s National Integrated Food Safety Initiative.